petersen65/PL0/README.md

 	* make core engine more mature
 	* build scripts with Git commit hash inclusion into the compiler version output
 	* migration to an abstract syntax tree and code generator as interface between parser and emitter
-	* introduce first semantic analysis compiler pass (symbol declaration check, symbol usage check)
+	* introduce first semantic analysis compiler phase (symbol declaration check, symbol usage check)
 	* integrate error handling accross all compiler components and enable error messages with source code markers
 	* draft introduction of a translation unit for 1 PL/0 source file
-	* new compiler driver controls the new multi-pass compiler: lexical analysis, syntax analysis, semantic analysis, code generation
+	* new compiler driver controls the new multi-phase compiler: lexical analysis, syntax analysis, semantic analysis, code generation
 	* new and more powerful command line interface that can grow in the future
 	* export of all intermediate representations of the compiler in Json, Text, and Binary format
 	* new compiler driver now manages the directory tree for all build targets, including normalization and purge